mrpavan/performance-testing/README.md

  - refer k6 documentation for additional options [k6](https://k6.io/docs/get-started/installation/)

  2. Get started
- To perform testing on your web application & apis; create new script file for example ***script.js*** and use below sampel code
+ To perform testing on your web application & apis; create new script file for example ***script.js*** and use below sample code

  ```